fonoster/seet/README.md

 ## Usage Example

 The following is a basic example of using this image.
+Be sure to add the port of every User Agent Server.
+Also if you use an udp  mode in your scenario (e.g `u1`), you must also bind the port in docker with the corresponding udp notation.

 ```
 docker run -v $(pwd)/seet.json:/seet.json \
-  -p 6060:6060 \ # Add the port for every User Agent Server
+  -p 7060:7060/udp \
   -v $(pwd)/scenarios:/scenarios \
   -t fonoster/seet
 ```